Rank One Hilbert Geometries: Introduction

+A quasi-morphism of a group $G$ is a function $f: G \to \Rb$ such that $\sup_{g,h \in G}|f(gh)-f(g)-f(h)|$ is finite.
+We say that two quasi-morphisms are equivalent if they differ by a bounded function or a homomorphism of $G$ into $\Rb$.
+The set of all equivalence classes of quasi-morphisms of $G$ constitute $\T{QH}(G)$, which is a $\Rb$-vector space.
+More generally, if $\rho:G \to \Uc(E)$ is a unitary representation of $G$ on a complete normed $\Rb$-vector space $(E,|| \cdot||)$, then we can define $\T{QC}(G;\rho)$ (see Section \ref{sec:second_bdd_cohom}).

-\emph{(see Section \ref{sec:second_bdd_cohom})}.
-Using results from \cite{BBF13}, we can prove that if $(\Om,\G)$ is a rank-one Hilbert geometry, then the space of quasimorphisms is infinite dimensional.
-This is reminiscent of the cohomological characterization of rank rigidity for non-positively curved Riemannian manifolds due to Bestvina-Fujiwara \cite{bestvina_fujiwara_symm_space}.
-Under some mild assumptions, they showed that if $M$ is a compact Riemannian manifold of non-positive curvature, then the space of quasi-morphisms of $\pi_1(M)$ is infinite dimensional if and only if $M$ is rank one (in the sense of Riemannian manifolds).
-We prove a similar cohomological characterization of rank for Hilbert geometries.
+Bestvina-Fujiwara proved in \cite{bestvina_fujiwara_symm_space} that if $M$ is a compact non-positively curved Riemannian manifold, then - under some mild assumptions - $\T{QH}(\pi_1(M))$ is infinite dimensional if and only if $M$ is a rank one Riemannian manifold.
+We prove a similar cohomological characterization of rank one Hilbert geometries.